KimYoungChang92/data-story/deep-learning/keras-R-tutorial/generator-callback/readme.md

-## Keras for R
-The basic tutorial of Keras for R is recorded [here](https://keras.rstudio.com/index.html).
+## not so basic Keras tutorial for R
+The basic tutorial of Keras for R is provided by keras [here](https://keras.rstudio.com/index.html), which simple and fast to get started.
+But very soon, I realize this basic tutorial won't meet my need any more, when I want to train larger dataset.
+And this is the tutorial I'm going to discuss about keras generators, callbacks and tensorboard.

 ### Keras Installation
+If you haven't got your keras in R, just follow the steps at below:
 ```r
 devtools::install_github("rstudio/keras")
 library(keras)